dreamcatcher-tech/network/Inbox/2023-01-30 1522 CRM Different sector data formats.md

 5. Run the query in the main UI thread and see how we go.

 ### Manifest display
-If a runDate child exists, then we have a published schedule for the day.
+If a runDate child exists, then we have a published schedule for at least one customer on that day.
 Within this, each sector has its own manifest with its own publication dates.
-The runDate child might be auto created if any manifest is published.

 Each manifest is used as a search string for customers that match its params.
-Searching gets the sector, which is frozen based on the approot, then it goes thru every customer in the order list.
+The parameters are `/app/schedule/[runDate]/[sectorId]`  Searching gets the sector from the `[sectorId]`, which is frozen based on the approot, then it goes thru every customer in the order list.
 If the customer is due a collection, it is included in the list.
 If the customer is added in the manifest as a special case, it is included too.
 All customers in the order are searched for the presence of a transaction for the runDate - if found, they are included in the list too.

+A customer can be in one of 3 states:
+1. pending - they are in the sector order list, or in the additions list for the runDate, but the customer has not been marked as being part of a schedule
+2. scheduled - they have been marked as being scheduled for collection and an invoice has been generated or can be generated
+3. completed - collection has been reconciled, and either completed or did not complete for a given reason.

 Basically if no reconciliation has occured, then a customer is included